 Connect People to Plants as a Conservatory Ambassador

 The Conservatory requests that volunteers commit to two shifts per month for one year.
 Most shifts are 2-3 hours long.
 In return, the Conservatory offers a flexible schedule, free lectures and social events, and a discount in the gift shop.
-All volunteers are required to meet with the Director of Volunteer Services, complete an application at that meeting, and attend a training program.
-Trainings vary from an hour-long session for Horticulture, Greeter and Special Exhibit volunteers, to seven 3-hour sessions, for Docents and Jungle Guides.
+All volunteers are required to meet with the Director of Volunteers & Education, complete an application at that meeting, and attend a training program.
+Trainings vary from an hour-long session for Horticulture, Greeter, and Special Exhibit volunteers, to seven 3-hour sessions, for Docents and Jungle Guides.
+The next training for Docents and Jungle Guides will be held on Wednesday afternoons in August and September, 2014.

 Other Volunteer Opportunities

-- Greeters welcome visitors, take tickets, and answer general questions.
+- Weekend Greeters welcome visitors, take tickets, and answer general questions.
 This is the perfect opportunity if you enjoy chatting with people from all over the world and want to spend time in a beautiful living museum without needing to learn about the plants.
-Shifts are 10:00-1:00 or 1:00-4:00 Tuesday-Sunday.
+Shifts are 10:00-1:00 or 1:00-4:00 on Saturday and Sunday.

 - Special Exhibit Docents educate visitors on the plants and features of the current special exhibit.
 Shifts are 10:00-1:00 or 1:00-4:00 Tuesday-Sunday.